flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ### Storage medium

 Now that we've seen the structure of the OS, let's now check how information is scattered across this console.
-You'll soon find that there's an abundance of media available, and Microsoft had to device different file systems and protocols to keep the security integrity in place.
+You'll soon find that there's an abundance of media available, and Microsoft had to devise different file systems and protocols to keep the security integrity in place.

 #### Boot ROM {.tabs .active}